XcalableMP/manual/en/shadow_reflect.rst

    The orthogonal clause is effective only for arrays more than one dimension of which is distributed.

-Besides, you can also add shadow areas to only specidifed dimension.
+Besides, you can also add shadow areas to only specified dimension.

 * XMP/C program